Virtual Consultations504-447-6000

 Trusts

-• Living trust or inter vivos trust.
-The most common trust is a staple of estate planning because of the usual probate avoidance coupled with lifetime control and unrestricted access by the trust grantor.
+• Living trust or inter vivos trust: The most common trust is a staple of estate planning because it can provide probate avoidance coupled with lifetime control and unrestricted access by the trust grantor.
 These trusts can be problematic in Medicaid planning, because they provide no asset protection for the items in the trust.
-The assets are seen as owned by the individual while living.
-What is worse is that Medicaid actually views such trust-owned assets as fully countable for purposes of Medicaid eligibility.
+The assets are seen as owned by the individual while they are living.
+What is worse is that Medicaid actually views assets held in a living trust as fully countable for purposes of Medicaid eligibility.
 Because an asset in the trust is fully available as a resource, whether it is owned by an individual or owned by the trust, the act of funding the trust does not have the effect of putting the asset out of reach of the grantor and does not create a divestment.
-To make matters worse, when Congress enacted the estate recovery rules pertaining to Medicaid long-term care benefits, it also enacted a provision that removed the homestead protection for a principal residence owned by a revocable trust.
+To make matters worse, when Congress enacted the estate recovery rules for Medicaid long-term care benefits, it also enacted a provision that removed the homestead protection for a principal residence owned by a revocable trust.
 This means that a homestead of a Medicaid applicant that is owned by a living trust does not qualify as a non-countable asset for Medicaid eligibility purposes.
 If a homestead is not included in such a trust, it is a non-countable asset.
-Nevertheless, the living trust does have a valuable use in Medicaid planning.
-It can be used as a tool to increase the CSRA if utilized properly.
+Nevertheless, living trusts do have a valuable use in Medicaid planning.
+They can be used as a tool to increase the CSRA if they are utilized properly.

-• Other trusts.
-Some irrevocable trusts are utilized in Medicaid planning in certain circumstances.
+• Other trusts: Some irrevocable trusts may be utilized in Medicaid planning in certain circumstances.
 Some of these types of trusts include: Solely for the Benefit of Spouse Trust, Solely for the Benefit of Blind or Disabled Child Trust, Supplemental Needs Trust, Pooled Trusts, Qualified Income Trusts a/k/a Miller Trusts, and Testamentary Trusts.
-Your Certified Medicaid Planner can recommend any of these trusts that may be useful in your case.
+A Certified Medicaid Planner can recommend trusts that may be useful in your case.

 Special Needs Trusts